Cryptocurrencies - Get Rich Quick (or not) and Investment vs Speculation

 If you hold cryptocurrencies for decades, perhaps you can make an argument "you're investing in cryptocurrencies."

-But cryptocurrencies, with the creation of Bitcoin, have only been around for 9 years.
+But cryptocurrencies, with the creation of Bitcoin and Bitcoin trading, have only been around for 9 years.

 This short timeline, plus the characteristics that cryptocurrencies...